Radiopharmaceuticals Market Size, Share and Trends 2025 to 2034

 Moreover, hospitals and clinics often have the specialized equipment and expertise required for radiopharmaceutical administration and patient monitoring.
 As a result, they are key consumers, driving demand and revenue in the radiopharmaceuticals market, making them major stakeholders in this sector.

-The medical imaging centers sector is anticipated to grow at a significantly faster rate, registering a CAGR of 14.8% over the predicted period.
+The medical imaging centers sector is anticipated to grow at a CAGR of 8.1% over the predicted period.
 Medical imaging centers hold a substantial share in the radiopharmaceutical market primarily because they are critical consumers of radiopharmaceutical products for diagnostic purposes.
 These centers, equipped with advanced imaging technologies like PET and SPECT, heavily rely on radiopharmaceuticals to conduct precise scans for disease detection and treatment monitoring.

 The increasing incidence of conditions like cancer, cardiac diseases, and neurological disorders drives the demand for these diagnostic services.
 Additionally, medical imaging centers play a central role in the expansion of theranostic approaches, where radiopharmaceuticals are used for both diagnosis and therapy, further solidifying their significance in the market.